jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 ```

 In this case any module importing `missingModule` will only be able to use `c` and `d` because `a`, `b` `e` were defined
 on an object which will have been tied up by the garbage collector...
-For this reason you should be cautious about
+For this reason you should be cautious about mixing `module.exports` and `exports`
-mixing `module.exports` and `exports` and in general only use one or the other.
-You might also see this:
+and in general only use one or the other.
-`module.exports = exports = ...` which allows `exports` to be used _after_ `module.exports` has been set.
-Still
+You might also see this: `module.exports = exports = ...` which allows `exports` to be used _after_
+`module.exports` has been set.
-anything written to it before will be lost.
+Still anything written to it before will be lost.

+ANother thing to bear in mind is that the `require` statements can go anywhere so the dependencies
+of a file are not necessarily obvious.
+Dependencies an even be optional, since they are executed at runtime.
+So `const module = someBoolean ? require('./a') : require('./b');` is perfectly valid.
+This means there is no way for the dependencies to be statically analysed.

-On the whole though `CommonJS` is a reasonably good module system it's syntax is terse and there aren't many gotchas.
+On the whole `CommonJS` is a reasonably good module system and there aren't many gotchas.
+Whereas `AMD` forces you to call the `define` function,
+`CommonJS` hides that from us so it's syntax is terse.
-It has a clean syntax and the `require` statements which pull in code can go anywhere in the file which can lend
+The `require` statements which pull in code can go anywhere in the file which can lend readability.
-readability.
-On the down side the `require` statements can go anywhere so the dependencies of a file are not
-necessarily obvious.
 We haven't talked about cyclic dependencies (module A depends on B depends on A) but `CommonJS`
 [handles](https://nodejs.org/docs/latest/api/modules.html#cycles) them reasonably robustly.

-#### Running the CommonJS Examples

-If you want to play around with this style of module a bit then you can find some of the examples above in the
-`node-examples` directory in the root of this project.

-running `npm run examples` will run `node-examples/index.js` in node, and you can start it with a debugger with
-`npm run examples:debug`.

 ### [UMD](https://github.com/umdjs/umd)

+`AMD` and `CommonJS` are similar in their execution pattern, but have incompatible API's.
-UMD (Unified Module Definitions) aims to join both - library authors needed to wrap their code up as modules which
+Library authors soon needed to wrap their code up as modules which worked in as many environments as possible though
-worked in as many environments as possible and so UMD was born.
+and so *U*nified *M*odule *D*efinitions was born.
+The goal here is to write 1 module which can be imported by, for example, `AMD` and `CommonJS` modules.

 At it's core is a series of templates in a GitHub
 [repo](https://github.com/umdjs/umd).
 They work fine - but getting your head around what they do can be tricky.

 Here's an example: